The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Introduction

+In this work, we revisit the use of \emph{Proximal Policy Optimization} (PPO) -- an on-policy algorithm\footnote{Technically, PPO adopts off-policy corrections for sample-reuse.
+However, unlike off-policy methods, PPO does not utilize a replay buffer to train on samples collected throughout training.} popular in single-agent RL but under-utilized in recent MARL literature -- in multi-agent settings.
+We hypothesize that the relative lack of PPO in multi-agent settings can be attributed to two related factors: first, the belief that PPO is less sample-efficient than off-policy methods and is correspondingly less useful in resource-constrained settings, and second, the fact that common implementation and hyperparameter tuning practices when using PPO in single-agent settings often do not yield strong performance when transferred to multi-agent settings.

+We conduct a comprehensive empirical study to examine the performance of PPO on four popular cooperative multi-agent benchmarks: the multi-agent particle world environments (MPE)~\citep{lowe2017multi}, the StarCraft multi-agent challenge (SMAC) ~\citep{starcraft}, Google Research Football (GRF)~\cite{kurach2020google} and the Hanabi challenge~\citep{bard2020hanabi}.
+We first show that when compared to off-policy baselines, PPO achieves strong task performance and competitive sample-efficiency.
+We then identify five implementation factors and hyperparameters which are particularly important for PPO's performance, offer concrete suggestions about these configuring factors, and provide intuition as to why these suggestions hold.

+Our aim in this work is \emph{not} to propose a novel MARL algorithm, but instead to empirically demonstrate that with simple modifications, PPO can achieve strong performance in a wide variety of cooperative multi-agent settings.
+We additionally believe that our suggestions will assist practitioners in achieving competitive results with PPO.

-Our contributions are summarized as follows: \begin{itemize} \item We show that Multi-Agent PPO (MAPPO), with minimal hyperparameter tuning and without any domain-specific algorithmic changes or architectures, achieves final performances comparable to various off-policy methods on three ubiquitous benchmarks: Particle World, Starcraft and Hanabi. \item We demonstrate MAPPO obtains these strong results while often using a comparable number of samples to many off-policy methods. \item We analyze five implementation and algorithmic factors that govern the practical performance of MAPPO and release our source code at {\url{https://sites.google.com/view/mappo-neurips}}. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We demonstrate that PPO, without any domain-specific algorithmic changes or architectures and with minimal tuning, achieves final performances competitive to off-policy methods on four multi-agent cooperative benchmarks. \item We demonstrate that PPO obtains these strong results while using a comparable number of samples to many off-policy methods. \item We identify and analyze five implementation and hyperparameter factors that govern the practical performance of PPO in these settings, and offer concrete suggestions as to best practices regarding these factors. \end{itemize}